Jaughn12/Leetcode/75. Sortcolors/README.md

 ## How to Run the Code

 To run the code, you can compile the C file and execute the resulting program.
-The main function initializes an array, calls the `bubbleSort` function to sort it, and prints the original and sorted arrays.
+The main function initializes an array, calls the `sortColors` function to sort it, and prints the original and sorted arrays.

 ## Time Complexity